Yusen-Peng/File-Format-Testing/README.md

 ## Extra Python files
 ### log scale conversion
 `log_conversion` is a Python file that converts plots into log scale in y direction.
 This helps better visualization when the performance difference between file formats is extremely large.
-### debug file: write timer
+### Extra debugging files
 `write_timing` is a Python file that measures the time of multiple code chunks in the write process and stores data to a folder of csv files.
+`timing_verification` is a Python file that reads csv data files to calculate the total amount of time of per execution in milliseconds.